 What is a spin class?

-When a group of people gather under one roof to do indoor cycling using spin bikes is referred to as spin class or spinning class.
+When a group of people gathers under one roof to do indoor cycling using spin bikes is referred to as a spin class or spinning class.
 A spin class normally has one instructor and anywhere from 5-100 trainees who train together.

-Normally, with a regular gym subscription you can access spin classes in that gym.
-However, some gyms require additional fee if you want to attend an indoor cycling class.
+Normally, with a regular gym subscription, you can access spin classes in that gym.
+However, some gyms require an additional fee if you want to attend an indoor cycling class.

 What makes a spin class unique and better than cycling at home on your own is the motivation that you would get from the spinning instructor and from the music and atmosphere.
 A good studio cycling instructor will always keep the class exciting and wouldn’t let you feel bored.